 Hide and Seek

-A great way to learn and practice “come,” this is a great game for kids and dogs alike.
+A great way to learn and practice “come”, this is a perfect game for kids and dogs alike.
 Hide somewhere in your house and call your dog to come to you.
 Start where your dog can easily see you.
 Be very excited, using a high-pitched voice and slapping your legs with your hands.
-Repeat the come command (“Come” or “Find me”) and your dog’s name.
+Repeat the come command (“Come” or “Find Me”) and your dog’s name.
 Praise your dog at every step.
 When he/she does find you, provide huge praise.
 Treats are optional.

 Pick a favorite toy.
 Pick a one- or two-syllable name for that toy (Moira’s stuffed Ewok is “Wok”).
 Wave the toy around and/or throw it.
 Be very dramatic, repeating the toy name over and over. (“Get your wok!
 Where’s your wok?”)
 Each time the dog touches or picks up the toy, praise lavishly.
 (Treats are optional) Place the toy on the floor and tell your dog “Get your …” Again praise lavishly for touching the toy.